 The teary veil will lift eventually… I promise you are not crazy, just hormonal.

-Arriving home after my caesar cradling our new baby brother, Minki ponders my stomach (still looking very much pregnant), and asks, “Mommy, who then is in your tummy now?”
+Arriving home after my c-section cradling our new baby brother, Minki ponders my stomach (still looking very much pregnant), and asks, “Mommy, who then is in your tummy now?”